Deep learning is a good steganalysis tool when embedding key is reused for different images, even if there is a cover source-mismatch: Conclusion

 The second set of tests was done with the cover-source mismatch scenario.
 We used the BOSSBase with S-UNIWARD embedding at $0.4$ bpp for learning, and tests were carried out on the public LIRMMBase database.
 The cover-source mismatch was fully achieved since the cameras were different from one base to another.
 The conventional method (RM+EC) totally failed to detect the use of steganography in LIRMMBase since the classification error was 48.29\% i.e almost a random classification.
 Conversely, CNN exhibited natural invariance to the cover-source mismatch with a classification error of 5.16\%.

-Our future studies will concentrate on improving some of the network parameters, and on gaining insight into the network behavior.
+Our future studies will concentrate on different scenarios, on improving some of the network parameters, and on gaining insight into the network behavior.
 Moreover, further experiments have to be done with different payload sizes, and different algorithms.